bsand18/Student-Enrollment-Survey-System/README.md

+Make sure we have Node.js installed before running
+Go to the Node.js official website.  https://nodejs.org/en

+Download the LTS (Long Term Support) version, which is suitable for most projects.

+During the installation:

+Make sure to check Add to PATH, which will automatically add Node.js to the system environment variables.

 When runing in new pc
 Check if the virtual environment is complete
 Confirm that the virtual environment is created correctly: